Lectionary Bible Studies and Sermons

 v22.
 Crossing over the sea of Galilee, 8:13, Jesus and the twelve enter the district of Gaulanitis and the village/town of Bethsaida Julias, beside the northeastern shore of the sea.
 There, some people bring a blind man to Jesus.

 v23-25.
-Jesus attempts to limit public involvement in the healing by leading the man outside the town.
-Jesus always strives to keep the messianic secret.
-The miracle is there for eyes that see, but for the rest the mystery must remain.
+Jesus attempts to limit public involvement in the healing by leading the man outside the town; Jesus always strives for a low profile.
+The miracle is there for eyes that see, but for the rest, the mystery must remain.
 Jesus uses spittle as an acted-out symbol of the healing process, and so reinforces the symbolic nature of what he is about to do.
 The healing is unique in that it is achieved gradually and with difficulty.
 It was only partially successful and so Jesus has a second go at getting it right.
-The incident is not used to expose limitations in Jesus' healing power, but rather to use the slow recovery of the blind man's sight as an illustration of the slow growth to full understanding by the disciples.
+The incident is not used to expose limitations in Jesus' healing power, but rather to use the slow recovery of the blind man's sight as an illustration of the disciples' slow growth toward a full understanding of Jesus' person.

 v26.
-Jesus' command to return home and keep away from the crowded village may again reflect his preoccupation with the messianic secret, or possibly it serves as a prophetic allusion, cf. Isa.35:5f.
+Jesus' command to return home and keep away from the crowded village may again reflect his preoccupation with maintaining a low profile so as to not stir up messianic fervor, but it may also serve as a prophetic allusion, cf. Isa.35:5f.

 v27.
 Caesarea Philippi was some 50 kilometers North of Bethsaida, near the source of the Jordan River, on the slopes of Mount Hermon.
 Jesus sets out to reveal new insights to his disciples, and in typical form he does this through a question.
 What were the crowds saying of Jesus?
-Peter's confession at Caesarea Philippi serves as the center of the gospel of Mark.
-The astonishing signs performed by Jesus provoked the crowds to wonder, left the disciples befuddled, the religious leaders sure of his Satanic origins, and the demons enraged.
-Now Mark draws out the true significance of Jesus' person in Peter's confession.
-Jesus is the Christ, the Messiah.
+The astonishing signs performed by Jesus produced quite a few different reactions: they provoked the crowds to wonder; they left the disciples befuddled; they assured the religious leaders of Jesus' Satanic origins; and they stirred up the forces of darkness.
+Jesus now draws out the significance of his person.

 v28.
 The crowds certainly give Jesus great honour, but his true significance has remained veiled to them.

 v29.
-Jesus prods the disciples for their own assessment of his ministry and Peter, answering on behalf of the disciples, proclaims his faith in Jesus as Messiah.
-The term "Messiah" means "the one anointed by God."
-The Messiah was the righteous prophet, priest and Davidic king, who as God's special representative would realize Israel's hopes - the establishment of an eternal theocratic kingdom secure from the powers of darkness.
+Jesus prods the disciples for their own assessment of his ministry, and Peter, answering on behalf of the disciples, proclaims his faith in Jesus as messiah.
+The term "messiah" means "the one anointed by God."
+The messiah was the righteous prophet, priest and Davidic king, God's special representative who would realize Israel's hopes - the establishment of an eternal theocratic kingdom secure from the powers of darkness.

 v30.
 Again, Jesus seeks to keep this startling truth quiet so as not to stir up popular messianic expectations.
-For the crowds, the messiah is a political leader who will overthrow the Roman authorities.
-The politics of the first century didn't easily sit with such opinions.
+For the crowds, the messiah is a political leader who will overthrow the Roman authorities, but as Jesus explains, "my kingdom is not of this world".

 The gaining of wisdom